 - Pour the juice through a strainer.
 Using the back of a spoon gently press the seeds down so all the juice is separated from the seeds.

-- Add more water as per taste (or seltzer water) to the strained juice.
-Add a pinch of salt and sugar.
+- Add a pinch of salt and sugar.
 Mix well.
 Serve chilled.

 Video